ANTONELLA PETRUZZELLA

 Hi, thanks for stopping by.

-I always wanted to be a scientist.
-I joined the Laboratory of Limnology at the Federal University of Rio de Janeiro, Brazil already during the first year of my bachelor in Biological Sciences.
-During my undergraduate studies, I was interested in methane and CO2 dynamics and its controlling factors in tropical coastal lagoons.
-As aquatic plants are an important factor to the dynamic of these gases, often I used to find myself in the middle of these plant stands in the field.
-It was there that I asked the question that drove my master’s research: “Does herbivore damage increases methane emissions from emergent aquatic plants?”
-This study brought a new perspective to the influence of herbivory on carbon cycling.
-During my masters, I also worked as a researcher assistant in Amazonia expanding my knowledge and passion on freshwater ecology and aquatic plants.
+I have always wanted to be a scientist.
+I joined the Laboratory of Limnology at the Federal University of Rio de Janeiro (UFRJ), Brazil, during the first year of my Bachelor’s degree in Biological Sciences.
+During my undergraduate studies, I became interested in methane and COâ‚‚ dynamics and the factors controlling them in tropical coastal lagoons.
+Because aquatic plants play an important role in these processes, I often found myself working in the middle of dense plant stands in the field.
+It was there that I asked the question that drove my Master’s research: “Does herbivore damage increase methane emissions from emergent aquatic plants?”
+This study provided new insights into the role of herbivory in carbon cycling.
+During my Master’s, I also worked as a research assistant in the Amazon, further expanding my knowledge of freshwater ecology and aquatic plants.